Plumsail/documents-docs/source/user-guide/processes/examples/create-pptx-from-template-processes.rst

 - `manually <../start-process-manually.html>`_ with your JSON data;
 - `by Plumsail Web form <../start-process-web-form.html>`_ embedding it to the process;
 - `using Power Automate (former Microsoft Flow) <../start-process-ms-flow.html>`_;
+- `using Zapier <../start-process-zapier.html>`_
 - `using REST API <../start-process-rest-api.html>`_;

-`Power Automate Flow <https://flow.microsoft.com/>`_ and `Zapier <https://zapier.com/>`_ allow you to connect the process with other apps.
+.. hint:: Use `Power Automate Flow <../../../getting-started/use-from-flow.html>`_ and `Zapier <../../../getting-started/use-from-zapier.html>`_ to connect the process with other apps.
 It enables you to gather data from one app and pass on to the process to populate a PowerPoint template.
 Thus, you can populate the PPTX template from various web forms, CRM systems, SharePoint lists, and thousands of other web applications.

 .. note:: There is a separate action in the Plumsail Documents connector for Microsoft Power Automate - `Create PPTX document from template <../../../flow/actions/document-processing.html#create-pptx-document-from-template>`_.
+Use it if you don't need all power of processes and just want to generate a document from a template.